 - Appointing a Data Protection Officer (DPO)

-We have a guide to the GDPR that gives you an in-depth look into the key features and requirements of the regulation.
+Our What is GDPR? guide explains the key features and requirements of the regulation.

 Termly’s services address a few key components of the GDPR, including:

 - Data Subject Access Request (DSAR) forms and procedures

 - Cookie consent

 Under Article 6 of the GDPR, your data collection and processing must be based on one of the following: